himangshusingh/anti-chess/README.md

-# CLI Multiplayer Anti-Chess Game
+# CLI Multiplayer Chess Game

 This project is a CLI-based multiplayer anti-chess game that allows two players to play against each other over a network.

-## Rules

-The rules followed in this porject are based on [this](https://lichess.org/variant/antichess) documentation.